Utopia/Dystopia

 Sci-Fi Theme: Utopia

-The Time Machine: As mentioned, here the guess is that every human problem and need had been solved.
+The Time Machine: As mentioned, the guess is that every human problem and need had been solved.
 Yay!
 The drawback: Serious intelligence deterioration.

 How to Create the Perfect Society

 I think we have a pattern here.
 It seems that something must be given up in order for a perfect society to succeed.
+Something important.

-Okay, so if we have to give up a fundamental freedom or some part of our very personal free will, then a utopia doesn’t really seem worth it, does it?
+Okay, so if we have to give up a fundamental freedom or our free will, then a utopia doesn’t really seem worth it, does it?
 I’m okay with not committing crimes so that I don’t jeopardize my fellow man, but ridding me of my emotions and thoughts?
 That’s not cool.
 Further, by giving up that aspect of life, we necessarily create a dystopia: perfect on the outside, insidious on the inside.
 And let’s not forget another important element of these wannabe utopias: force.

 Ay, there’s the rub.